jfm-data/jfm-data.github.io/_posts/2022-02-28-paws-and-reflect.md

 My relationship with him is special.
 He's not my "fur baby" nor am I his "father", but I am his best buddy.
 Dogs are the most unselfish friends that a man can have in this selfish world.
-He never proves ungrateful or treacherous, and his most elated when I return home.
-When riches take wings and reputation falls to pieces, his affection is as constant as the moon orbiting the earth.
+He never proves ungrateful or treacherous, and he is most elated when I return home -- even if I was gone for only 10 minutes.
+His affection is the most constant.

 I am grateful for his presence in my life and I will do what's necessary to keep him happy and healthy.